Red Cross, Beech Trail and Long Path Loop from Lake Skannatati

-Although it begins with a rather steep climb, this hike, for the most part, follows relatively level trails through a section of Harriman State Park that hikers rarely visit.
+Although it includes several moderate climbs, this hike, for the most part, follows relatively level trails through a section of Harriman State Park that most hikers rarely visit.

-On the other side of the paved road, the trail crosses the inlet stream of Lake Askoti and begins a steady climb through dense mountain laurel, with views over the lake through the trees to the right.
-Soon, the trail bends sharply to the left and continues to climb gradually.
-At the top of the ascent, a rock outcrop to the left offers views of Fingerboard Mountain, to the northwest.
+On the other side of the paved road, the trail descends slightly, turns right over a short rise (a rock outcrop on the right offers a panoramic view of Lake Askoti), and descends again to cross the inlet stream of Lake Askoti.
+The trail now begins a steady climb through dense mountain laurel, with views over the lake through the trees to the right.
+Soon, the trail bends sharply left and continues its gradual climb of an arm of Hasenclever Mountain.
+Near the top of the ascent, a rock outcrop on the left offers views of Pine Swamp Mountain to the southwest.

 Soon, you’ll notice a large pit with several rusted drums on the left side of the trail.
 This is a remnant of the Hasenclever Mine, first opened in 1760 by Baron Peter Hasenclever, who dammed the Cedar Ponds to create the present-day Lake Tiorati.
 Just ahead, you’ll reach a junction with the Hasenclever Road (a woods road), where you should bear left, following the red cross blazes.

-After exploring this fascinating area, continue ahead on the Red Cross Trail which, in about half a mile, crosses paved Tiorati Brook Road (closed to traffic during the winter).
-On the other side of the road, the trail passes through an unused ballfield and descends to cross Tiorati Brook on rocks.
+After exploring this fascinating area, continue ahead on the Red Cross Trail.
+This section of the trail may be very wet during rainy periods.
+In about half a mile, after bearing right at a fork, the trail crosses paved Tiorati Brook Road (closed to traffic during the winter).
+On the other side of the road, it passes through a grassy field (formerly a ballfield) and descends to cross Tiorati Brook on rocks.
 It turns right and briefly parallels the brook.
 After crossing a tributary stream, the trail bears left and begins to climb gently.

-In about three-quarters of a mile from the crossing of Tiorati Brook Road, you'll notice a cairn and a triple-blue blaze on the right side of the Red Cross Trail.
+In about three-quarters of a mile from the crossing of Tiorati Brook Road, you’ll notice a cairn and a triple-blue blaze on the right side of the Red Cross Trail.
 Turn right onto a footpath and follow the blue-blazed Beech Trail, which begins here.
-Soon, the trail widens to a woods road and begins a steady descent to Tiorati Brook Road.
+After climbing a little, the trail widens to a woods road and begins a steady descent to Tiorati Brook Road.

 The trail turns right, crosses Tiorati Brook on the road bridge, then immediately bears right and follows a footpath along the brook.
 It soon reaches the paved road again and turns right to cross the road bridge over a tributary stream.
 In 200 feet, the trail turns left and reenters the woods.

-After crossing a stream on a wooden bridge, the trail begins a steady climb on a footpath, which soon widens to a woods road and parallels another stream.
-About halfway up, you'll notice an attractive cascade - known as Arthur's Falls - to the left.
+After crossing a stream on a wooden footbridge, the trail begins a steady climb on a footpath, which soon widens to a woods road and parallels another stream.
+About halfway up, you’ll notice an attractive cascade – known as Arthur’s Falls – on the left.

-At the top of the hill, you'll notice a small cemetery just to the right of the trail.
-Recently restored by Boy Scouts, the graves in this cemetery date back to the mid-1800s and include those of Civil War veterans.
-You'll want to take a few minutes to explore this unusual and interesting burying ground.
+At the top of the hill, you’ll notice a small cemetery just to the right of the trail.
+Restored by Boy Scouts in 1990, the graves in this cemetery date back to the mid-1800s and include those of Civil War veterans.
+You’ll want to take a few minutes to explore this unusual and interesting burying ground.

 The trail now descends and soon joins a relatively level woods road.
-In about half a mile from the cemetery, there is a balanced rock to the left of the trail, and in another half a mile, you'll cross Route 106.
+In about half a mile from the cemetery, at the crest of a small rise, there is a balanced rock to the left of the trail.
+In another half a mile, the trail bears left at a fork, leaving the woods road, and descends to cross Route 106.

-The Beech Trail continues on a narrow footpath through dense mountain laurel, passing interesting rock formations to the right.
-A short distance ahead, the fascinating Green Swamp (probably named for the evergreens that grow in the swamp) is visible below to the left.
+The Beech Trail continues on a narrow footpath through dense mountain laurel, passing interesting rock formations on the right.
+A short distance ahead, the fascinating Green Swamp (probably named for the evergreens that grow in the swamp) is visible below on the left.

 After descending slightly and passing the stone foundation of an old cabin, the Beech Trail ends at a junction with the aqua-blazed Long Path.
 Turn right and follow the Long Path, which begins a steady descent through dense laurel.
 At the base of the descent, it crosses a stream and continues with some minor ups and downs.

-In three-quarters of a mile - after crossing a stream on a bed of rocks - the Long Path reaches Route 106.
+In two-thirds of a mile – after crossing a stream on a bed of rocks and a wet area on puncheons – the Long Path reaches Route 106.
 It turns right, follows the road for 250 feet, then turns left and climbs to a woods road.
-Follow the Long Path as it turns left onto the woods road, crosses under power lines, and descends to cross Seven Lakes Drive.
-On the other side of the drive, the Long Path heads down to reach the parking area where the hike began.
+Follow the Long Path as it turns left onto the woods road, crosses under power lines, and descends to reach Seven Lakes Drive.
+Turn right and cross the outlet of Lake Askoti on the highway bridge.
+On the other side of the bridge, follow the Long Path as it turns left and heads down to reach the parking area where the hike began.